close

 Words: 533|Page: 1|3 min read

-Margaret Thatcher, the Prime Minister of Great Britain, expresses great sorrow in her eulogy to former president, Ronald Reagan.
-Thatcher predominately uses pathos rhetoric to accomplish Reagan successful presidency especially in a time of great trials in America during the Cold War.
-In times of difficulty Reagan's "easy jokes gave reassurance to an anxious world.”
-The terror and unease in America juxtaposed with lighthearted humor provides for Reagan's ableness to keep the public together and unified.
-The tone is deeply appreciate it toward the efforts and actions taken that directs the audience to remember the overseeing “firm principles… he acted upon decisively.”
+Margaret Thatcher, the Prime Minister of Great Britain, expresses profound sorrow in her eulogy to former president, Ronald Reagan.
+Thatcher predominantly uses pathos rhetoric to highlight Reagan's successful presidency, especially during a time of great trials in America during the Cold War.
+In times of difficulty, Reagan's "easy jokes gave reassurance to an anxious world" (Thatcher, 2004).
+The terror and unease in America juxtaposed with his lighthearted humor illustrate Reagan's ability to keep the public together and unified.
+The tone is deeply appreciative of the efforts and actions taken, directing the audience to remember the overseeing “firm principles… he acted upon decisively” (Thatcher, 2004).
 Thatcher utilizes the sensitive era to exemplify the firm leadership America looked up to.

-Furthermore, Thatcher uses imagery to convey Reagan’s selfless heart and omniscience.
-Even during Soviet pressures, Reagan still continued to see "many sides of truth" yet “did not shrink" under the "weight of these pressures."
+Furthermore, Thatcher uses vivid imagery to convey Reagan’s selfless heart and omniscience.
+Even during Soviet pressures, Reagan continued to see "many sides of truth" yet “did not shrink" under the "weight of these pressures" (Thatcher, 2004).
 The description of the former president expresses a man who is knowledgeable and understanding of the current situation.
-The intended effect of the imagery is appropriate in how it stresses the importance of Reagan’s role in the time of his presidency.
+This imagery is crucial as it stresses the importance of Reagan’s role during his presidency.
 The word choice used illustrates the foreign, political struggle that the audience can sympathize with.
+Additionally, these descriptions evoke a sense of admiration and respect for Reagan's foresight and resilience.

-Moreover, Thatcher brings into play the rhetorical device of metaphor in order to express Reagan’s diligent character and successful term as president.
-Regan aimed to “mend America’s wounded spirit, restore the strength of the free world, and to free the slaves of communism.”
-At the peak of Cold War, America was physically and mentally challenged in their unity and strength standing against the unforgivable Soviet Union.
-These metaphors expresses to readers how despite the riskiness and difficulty that the challenges carried, Reagan persevered in pursuit of healing, unifying, and freeing America from the heavy burdens they carried through the war.
-Likewise, the use of this rhetorical device also exemplifies to readers that with such a daunting challenge a hand, his unceasing fight with goals of restoration for was ultimately for the people of America.
-This specific example reflects a tone of ardency that fills the text with passion and optimism, allowing readers to also comprehend Reagan’s dedication as president.
+Moreover, Thatcher employs the rhetorical device of metaphor to express Reagan’s diligent character and successful term as president.
+Reagan aimed to “mend America’s wounded spirit, restore the strength of the free world, and to free the slaves of communism” (Thatcher, 2004).
+At the peak of the Cold War, America faced significant physical and mental challenges in maintaining unity and strength against the Soviet Union.
+These metaphors convey to readers how, despite the risks and difficulties, Reagan persevered in his pursuit of healing, unifying, and freeing America from the burdens they carried through the war.
+Likewise, the use of this rhetorical device highlights that, with such a daunting challenge at hand, his unceasing fight for restoration was ultimately for the people of America.
+This reflects a tone of ardency that fills the text with passion and optimism, allowing readers to also comprehend Reagan’s dedication as president.

 Get a custom paper now from our expert writers.